Turn your Dream Admit into Reality

 Capstone Project or Thesis

-In the final part of the program, students complete a capstone project or thesis.
-This is where they apply everything they’ve learned to solve a real-world problem.
+Toward the end of the program, students work on a capstone project or thesis.
+This lets them apply everything they’ve learned to solve a real-world challenge.

-• Creating a product or service for a startup
+• Building a new tech product or service

-The capstone shows that students are ready to lead in real-world settings.
+The capstone shows employers that students are ready to lead real projects in real companies.

 Program Duration and Study Load